 Up until middle school, I had been blessed with thick, wavy black hair.
 In sixth and seventh grade, my hair loss started.
 At first, I thought it was caused by the shampoo I was using at that time, but even after I switched to a different shampoo, my hair kept on falling.
 I went from dermatologist appointment to dermatologist appointment, trying to figure out the cause for my hair loss at such a young age.

-My hair went from being the beautiful black mass of waves it was to becoming a small frizzy collection of wavy-ish hair.
+My hair went from being the beautiful black mass of waves it was to becoming a small frizzy collection of wavy-ish hair that society did not deem beautiful.
 I tried to hide the shapeless, messy mass of my hair by straightening it every day in eight and ninth grades.
 It wasn’t until an aunty I had known for a long time expressed her admiration for the beauty of my natural hair, which she had seen in curls on a rare good day, that I decided to stop straightening my hair every day.
 Later that year, during my freshman year of high school, I took into Supriya Aunty’s advice of leaving my hair in its natural state.
 However, my hair still wasn’t cooperative like I wanted it to be, and I would still continue straightening it the days I wouldn’t surrendering it to messy buns and ponytails.
 By now, I had been putting Rogaine on my hair for a few months as per my dermatologist’s recommendation.
 I did notice that the fulness of my scalp seemed to thicken, the Rogaine meeting my expectations.
 It wasn’t until towards my junior year of high school when my hair finally waterfalled into beautiful, waves and curls that I became content with it.
 Still, as many curly-haired people know all too well, there are still some bad hair days when the curls just keep going crazy.